Everloom-129/ECE385-Digital-Systems-Lab/LAB6/readme.md

 - https://kttechnology.wordpress.com/2017/02/17/ece-385lab-6-slc3/
 - https://kttechnology.wordpress.com/2017/02/20/ece-385control-panel-tutorial/
-- NEW debugged Control Panel bin
+- NEW debugged Control Panel, you can check the util.readme.md for more information on this
--